TexasInstruments/open-pru/docs/pru_dependencies_readme.md

 For assistance on how to use the script, run the command `./pru_dependencies.sh help`.

-After installing all dependencies, continue to "Getting Started with OPEN PRU" section [Set up imports.mak](./getting_started.md#set-up-importsmak).
+After installing all dependencies, continue to "Getting Started with OpenPRU" section [Set up imports.mak](./getting_started.md#set-up-importsmak).